Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 4

 |The first anchorage from the sandy beach||The entrance to Island Head Creek from the sandy beach|

 After they leave, we end up having lunch and then restart work on the silicon joins around the cockpit roof and supports.
 Kelly tapes up the joints so that the new silicon will look neat.
-Richard and Werner come back and Michael copies the data off our laptops for them.
+Richard and Werner come back and Michael copies some data off our laptops for them.

 |Werner, Liz, Kelly and Michael at morning tea on Catlypso||The transport to morning tea|

 Michael then silicons the joints with Kellyâ€™s help.
 We then take Veto to the rocky beach around the headland.
 By the time we get back it is time for sundowners.
 We have these in the cockpit as usual but soon move inside to avoid the bug plague.
 Kelly then cooks blade steak schnitzel (she thought she took out veal) and potato mash.
-This was excellent.
+This is excellent.

 We read, Michael again writes up this blog and he also creates a route for tomorrowâ€™s sail on the chartplotter.
 We go to bed at 2100 as we are getting up at 0530 for a 0600 departure.